SuffolkLITLab/docassemble-ALDocument/README.md

 version (perhaps without a signature) and a "final" version, as well as an addendum, which is often needed for PDF forms.

-The ALAddendumFields object stores a list of field names, together with a character/item limit.
+The ALAddendumFieldDict object is an ordered dict that stores a collection of field names, together with a character/item limit.
 The ALDocument uses this list to automatically include an addendum when it is needed.
 One addendum template can easily be shared across multiple documents that your interview assembles.